 A shelter deck with a multi-skidding system is stretching all the way past the main moon pool and aft to the main crane.
 This increases the operational window for moon pool work and offers a shielded space for various equipment.
 The design also includes a heavy-load cargo deck for transporting equipment for a multitude of operations and construction work.

 ‘Island Performer’ has been developed and built according to the latest international regulations in which safety and comfort are two key issues.
-The vessel is equipped with resiliently mounted tunnel thrusters, and she carries the DNV GL class notation Comfort Class (COMF-V1), which ensures that noise and vibrations are kept at minimum.
+The vessel is equipped with resiliently mounted tunnel thrusters, and she carries the DNV class notation Comfort Class (COMF-V1), which ensures that noise and vibrations are kept at minimum.
 SCR (Selective Catalytic Reduction) catalysts are installed for all engines.
 An ESD system (Emergency Shut Down system) is installed in order to automatically close down systems in case of a hydrocarbon leakage.
 ‘Island Performer’ has a crew capacity of 130, and in case of evacuation, each of the lifeboats on the starboard and port sides can accommodate everyone on board.
-Carrying the patented X-BOW®, the vessel has reduced speed loss in head seas, resulting in reduced fuel consumption and emissions to air.
+Carrying the innovative X-BOW®, the vessel has reduced speed loss in head seas, resulting in reduced fuel consumption and emissions to air.

 Please contact us for more information